Terry Cummings: Milwaukee Bucks

-After the next season (1983–84), he was traded to the Milwaukee Bucks, where he would continue to post above 20 points and 8 rebound averages for four out of his five years on the team.
+After the next season (1983–84), Cummings was traded to the Milwaukee Bucks, where he would continue to average above 20 points and 8 rebounds for four out of his five years on the team.

-In the 1985 NBA playoffs, Cummings (29.5 points) averaged more points than then-rookie Michael Jordan (29.3 points) in a 3–1 series victory for Milwaukee.
-It would be the only time Jordan would not lead all scorers in a postseason series he participated in during his career.
+In the 1985 NBA playoffs, Cummings outpointed then-rookie Michael Jordan 29.9 to 29.3 in a 3–1 series win for the Milwaukee Bucks over the Chicago Bulls.
+It would be the only time Jordan's career he would not lead all scorers in a postseason series he played in.
 The Bucks would lose in the next round in an upset to the lower seeded Philadelphia 76ers in a 4–0 sweep.

-The following season, Cummings and now hall of fame-enshrined teammate Sidney Moncrief led the Bucks to a 57–25 record and an Eastern Conference Finals appearance.
+The following season, Cummings and future Hall of Fame-teammate Sidney Moncrief led the Bucks to a 57–25 record and an Eastern Conference Finals appearance.
 On January 6, 1986, Cummings scored 16 points, grabbed 17 rebounds, and recorded 4 assists in a win against the Cleveland Cavaliers.
-During that season's postseason run, on April 22, 1986, Cummings scored 23 points, grabbed 11 rebounds, and recorded a playoffs career-high 3 blocks in the final game of a 3–0 first round sweep of the New Jersey Nets.
+On April 22, 1986, during that season's playoffs, Cummings scored 23 points, grabbed 11 rebounds, and recorded a postseason career-high 3 blocks in the final game of a 3–0 first round sweep of the New Jersey Nets.
 In the following round, Cummings played the lead role in the Bucks advancing past Julius Erving and the 76ers in a contested seven games series, while his co-star Moncrief missed four games due to injury.
 Cummings led all scorers with 27 points in Milwaukee's 113-112 Game 7 win over Philadelphia, despite playing through a dislocated finger.
-However, in a familiar pattern for the 1980s Bucks, they would ultimately fail to reach the NBA Finals, this time losing to the Boston Celtics.
+However, in a familiar pattern for the 1980s Bucks, they would ultimately fail to reach the NBA Finals, falling to the NBA runner-up Boston Celtics.

 On January 9, 1987, Cummings grabbed a career high 24 rebounds, alongside scoring 28 points, in a 100–92 loss to the Washington Bullets.
 On January 16, 1987, in what was arguably the best game of his career, Cummings recorded a triple double with 39 points, 15 rebounds, and 10 assists, while adding a career-high 6 steals in a 124–122 loss versus the Dallas Mavericks.
 Both Sidney Moncrief and Paul Pressey were out with injuries, and only one teammate of Cummings’ (Ricky Pierce, 27 points) scored more than 14 points.
 That postseason, Cummings and the Bucks again advanced past Philadelphia, as he averaged 21.4 points and 6.2 rebounds per game.
 On May 10, 1987, Cummings scored 31 points in an Eastern Semifinals Game 4 138–137 overtime loss against the Boston Celtics.
 The Bucks would eventually lose the series in 7 games.

 On March 1, 1989, Cummings scored 38 points and grabbed 10 rebounds in a 121–111 win against the New York Knicks.

 As a Buck, Cummings was selected to play in the 1984–85 and 1988–89 NBA All-Star Games.